goinnn/django-multiselectfield/README.rst

 2.4.2 Option 2.
 Monkey patching Django
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you have a lot of django multiselect fields in list_display previous option can be much work.
+If you have many django multiselect fields in list_display, the previous option can be much work.

 You can see it in the `example project <https://github.com/goinnn/django-multiselectfield/blob/65376239ae7491414f896adb4d314349ff7c2667/example/app/apps.py#L34>`_.